CS-UCY-EPL343/winter19.team14/README.md

 For this assignment some of the latest web design technologies where used, such as HTML, CSS, JavaScript, JQuery and Bootstrap.

 # Team Members
-Marcos Antonios Charalambous

 Andreas Tsouloupas

-Nicolas Zachariou

 George Hadjiantonis

 Constandinos Demetriou

+Marcos Antonios Charalambous

+Nicolas Zachariou

+Christakis Achilleos